Vaxter/Homebridge-Aqara-IR-Controller/README.md

 In the username field of the plugin configuration enter your Aqara username, email or mobile number.

-If you now how to generate access token, you can paste it directly and hit bottom save button.
+If you know how to generate access token, you can paste it directly and hit bottom save button.

-If not, click Proceed, and you will be provided with a field to enter auth code that you will receive over email or SMS.
+If not, leave it empty and click Proceed.
+You will be provided with a field to enter auth code that you will receive over email or SMS.

 Once you enter the code plugin will authenticate.

-The only thing left for you is to select Home to integrate with (if you have multiple), and plugin will configure your devices.
+The only thing left for you to do is to select Home to integrate with (if you have multiple), and plugin will configure your devices.

 If home is not selected IR AC remotes from ALL homes will be added.